-Thanks to a group of dedicated volunteers, we have data on the number of roding Woodcock for up to 150 sites across 24 counties since 2003.
+Thanks to a growing group of dedicated volunteers, we now have good data on the number of roding Woodcock for over 150 sites across 24 counties since 2003.

 It is possible that weather has an influence on annual fluctuations in Woodcock numbers.

 - Heavy rain and low temperatures in April and early May might result in higher chick mortality

 - In winter, low temperatures and lying snow will reduce food accessibility and could increase woodcock mortality

 Given the general declining trend, which may invovle factors in addition to weather, it is essential that we continue to count atleast 100 sites per year in order to more closely monitor future change.

 Please do consider re-surveying your 2013 survey site or an new site this summer.